 - Faculty appraisal (PDF) (additional optional form for recommenders)

-- Dean’s appraisal(s)/certification(s) (PDF) (from undergrad and law school)
+- Dean’s appraisal(s)/certification(s) (PDF) (current law school and undergraduate institution)

 - Academic transcripts